 Do you dismiss personal branding for your executive job search because you think it’s all about self-promotion, and you don’t like to boast about yourself?

-But you say to yourself, “Branding is for products.
+“Branding is for products.
 I’m not a product or a brand.
 I’m a person!”

 Well, you’re partly correct.
 You are not a brand, but you already HAVE a brand.

 You’re known for being a certain kind of person, with certain strengths, passions, values, and attributes.
 People rely on you for those things.

 That fear of tooting your own horn and resistance to personal branding may explain why you’re having difficulty writing your own resume and LinkedIn profile.

 To gain the competitive edge, this content writing requires a close look at your personal brand.

 You may think that showcasing your achievements and best-fit qualities for your target employers amounts to boasting.